 There are many hollow grinds that will feature so many other things.
 For example a ridge or a belly.
 These are great to get a better grip of any resistance ever coming your way while shaving.

-But with the toughness, usability becomes a sort of hard.
-Especially for regular usages with hard to hone capabilities.
+But with the toughness, usability becomes sort of hard.
+Especially for regular usages with hard-to-hone capabilities.

 That’s all folks!
 I’m pretty sure now as a beginner you’ll be able to get started with straight razors.
 I wish I could talk more about things like hot towels, treating nicks, and shaving techniques.
 But because you are just beginning buying the right tool should be your first concern.
 Once you get it there will be many opportunities for us to discuss the other intermediate levels hopefully.

 I want to recommend you each product because all of them have something to offer.
 But that’s creepy I know!

 If I had to choose the best straight razor for beginners it’s going to be the Equinox Professional Straight Edge Razor.
 Simply because this is the most basic razor that sounds convenient, flexible, kind of safe, and affordable to me.
 But that does not mean you’re bounded to get only this one razor.

 You should pick a razor that will serve your needs the best.
 It’s kind of the most common technique to follow to get a perfect tool for almost anything.
 If a razor has some cool features that you are mostly hunting for, then there’s no need to be confused.
 You are right where you should be!
 Nothing will be a better guide than your own instinct.
 All you need is a little knowledge about the tool and the passion to use it.